-Women Don't Have To Tolerate Sexual Dysfunction
+Women Don't Have to Tolerate Sexual Dysfunction

 Female sexual dysfunction is more common than diabetes.
 But even though sexuality is important to most women over the majority of their lifetime, many women are uncomfortable discussing sexual dysfunction issues with their healthcare providers.
 Adding to the discomfort-many healthcare providers are not tuned in to the problem.

-Female Sexual Dysfunction, Concerns are Common
+Female Sexual Dysfunction, Concerns Are Common

-One in 10 women have a diagnosable condition related to sexual dysfunction, and 43 percent of women report having a sexual problem such as low desire, problems with arousal or orgasm, or pain with sexual activity, says psychologist Sheryl Kingsberg, PhD.
+One in 10 women have a diagnosable condition related to sexual dysfunction, and 43 percent of women report having a sexual problem such as low desire, problems with arousal or orgasm, or pain with sexual activity, says University Hospitals psychologist Sheryl Kingsberg, PhD.

 Often, these problems overlap.
 One in 10 of these women report they are distressed by the problem, the hallmark criteria for a diagnosis, Dr. Kingsberg says.